MophatMoloko/Test-Task/README.md

 My Solution to the assigned problem below.

-Lets we have a django project.
+Here we have a django project.
 With models:

 Rental